 The 6 Best Boat Enclosures to Have It Made in the Shade

 Precipitation

-Rain, sleet, hail and snow are all worth your consideration if any or all of these common types of precipitation are possibilities in your area.
+Rain, sleet, hail and snow are all worth your consideration if any or all of these common types of precipitation are possible in your area.
 An enclosure that's impervious to rain might not be able to support much snow load, for example, or might be easily damaged by heavy hailstones.

+The 6 Best Boat Enclosures to Have It Made in the Shade